jacksleight/statamic-bard-mutator/README.md

 'p'
 ```

-For ease and consistency Bard Mutator normalizes the tag value to the fully expanded format before passing to your mutators.
+The standard node and mark classes return a mixture of these formats, but for ease and consistency Bard Mutator normalizes them to the fully expanded format before passing to your mutators.
 You can return any format you like.

 **Important:** A tag value that's a single associative array is *not* supported: